 Also, the time to switch the synchronous MOSFETs off should not exceed the nonoverlap dead time of the MOSFET driver (40 ns typical for the ADP3418).
-The output impedance of the driver is about 2 $\Omega$ and the typical MOSFET input gate resistances are about 1 $\Omega$ -2 $\Omega$ , so a total gate capacitance of less than 6000 pF should be adhered to.
-Since there are two MOSFETs in parallel, limit the input capacitance for each synchronous MOSFET to 3000 pF.
+The output impedance of the driver is about 2 $\Omega$ and the typical MOSFET input gate resistances are about 1 $\Omega$ to 2 $\Omega$ , so a total gate capacitance of less than 6000 pF should be adhered to.
+Because there are two MOSFETs in parallel, the input capacitance for each synchronous MOSFET should be limited to 3000 pF.

-The high side (main) MOSFET has to be able to handle two main power dissipation components: conduction and switching losses.
-The switching loss is related to the amount of time it takes for the main MOSFET to turn on and off and to the current and voltage that are being switched.
-Basing the switching speed on the rise and fall time of the gate driver impedance and MOSFET input capacitance, the following expression provides an approximate value for the switching loss per main MOSFET, where nMF is the total number of main MOSFETs:
+The high-side (main) MOSFET must be able to handle two main power dissipation components: conduction and switching losses.
+The switching loss relates to the amount of time it takes for the main MOSFET to turn on and off, and to the current and voltage that are being switched.
+Basing the switching speed on the rise and fall time of the gate driver impedance and

+MOSFET input capacitance, the following expression provides an approximate value for the switching loss per main MOSFET, where $n{MF}$ is the total number of main MOSFETs: